Muhammedijas981/Softnotions-internship/README.md

 # MERN Stack Internship Screening Tasks

-This repository contains four tasks designed to assess your proficiency in full-stack web development using MongoDB, Express.js, React.js, and Node.js (MERN).
+This repository contains four tasks designed to assess my proficiency in full-stack web development using MongoDB, Express.js, React.js, and Node.js (MERN).
 Each task has its own separate README file for robust use.

 ## Tasks